 Upon completion of this qualification candidates will be able to carry out the role of an employed assistant bookkeeper under supervision.
-They should be able to demonstrate a full understanding of the concepts of double entry bookkeeping and its place in modern business, enter transactions into a bookkeeping system and produce an initial trial balance.
+They should be able to apply postings from the books of prime entry and from source documents to the ledger accounts and produce an initial trial balance.
+They will also be able to set up a computerised bookkeeping system, enter details of all transactions and produce reports.